forestgrape/coronavirus/index.md

 # Understanding Betacoronaviruses and their Diseases

 This page contains topics around Covid and Coronaviruses.
-The content discussed is broad and reaches from practical tips to current re-search topics including new hypotheses (tagged as 'explorative').
+The content discussed is broad and reaches from practical tips to current re-search topics including new hypotheses (which are tagged as 'explorative').

 ## Sections of this Chapter (index)
 * [Bird View of Content](#bird-view-of-content): Gives a short overview of the different topics.